Who is Tulkas in The Silmarillion? What is the symbolism behind this myth?

 Galadriel WAS tempted by the One Ring.
 But being who she was, Lady of light, she also knew deep in her heart a different “magic.”
 The magic of Yavanna.
 The magic of growing.
 The magic that is the opposite of domination.

-When the struggle in her heart was at its worse, Tulkas, the laughter of true humility, came to her aid, last of all.
+When the struggle in her heart was at its worst, Tulkas, the laughter of true humility, came to her aid, last of all.
 And he imparadised her soul.

 Then she let her hand fall, and the light faded, and suddenly she laughed again, and lo! she was shrunken…